tammiec/toodleedoo/README.md

 - **Cross-Browser Support**: the web app was built with Google Chrome in mind.
 In future, we would like to implement more cross-browser support, such as making all CSS features appear the same across browsers and implementing drag and drop on mobile (only work on Chrome).
 - **Security Features**: we would like to implement a more robust email validation process and password authentication when users register for an account, and allow users to delete their account.
 - **Custom Categories**: we would like to implement the option for users to add custom categories and make these categories smart as well.
+- **Ordered Tasks**: add functionality to allow users to re-order their lists, and for starred items to automatically appear at the top of the list.

 ## Creators